999-Shawnie/Insta/README.md

-# Insta
+1  # Insta
-My Instagram clone repo
+3  My Instagram clone repo.
+5  Open `index.html` in your browser to see a simple homepage.